FSL-AUA/Weight-loss-model/README.md

 4) Final training and deployment on Jaqpot notebook (*_regression_LM.ipynb)

-The deployed model was trained and optimized using Random Forest–based techniques tailored to the available experimental data.
+The deployed model on Jaqpot (https://app.jaqpot.org/dashboard/models/2343/description) was trained and optimized using Random Forest–based techniques tailored to the available experimental data.

+**Acknowledgments**

+This work is based on research conducted within the framework of the Horizon Europe European Commission project ANIPH (Grant Agreement No. 101181943).
+The content of the paper is the sole responsibility of its authors and does not necessarily reflect the views of the European Commission.